Undergraduate, Graduate & Specialists Diplomas are 11" x 14" in size.

 Replacement Diplomas can be ordered by completing the Replacement Diploma Request Form online and by paying the $35 fee (per diploma) online by credit/debit card or webcheck.

-It may take up to 12 weeks after your order is placed to receive your new diploma.
+For standard orders it may take up to 12 weeks after your order is placed to receive your new diploma.
+Rush orders and shipping is available for an additional $24.45.
+Rushed orders will be delivered in 10-20 business days from the order date.
 The Graduation Team in the Registrar's Office will email you at the email address listed on the Request Form when your diploma is ready to be mailed to the address listed on the Request Form.